RisingOrange/anki-mindmap/README.md

 # Anki-Mindmap
 Anki-Mindmap is an addon for the spaced repetition flashcard app [Anki](https://apps.ankiweb.net/) that allows you to create mindmaps/graphs/visualizations out of tag hierarchies.
 To have hierarchies of tags in Anki, you need another addon, for example [Hierarchical Tags 2](https://github.com/glutanimate/hierarchical-tags) or [BetterTags](https://www.patreon.com/posts/bettertags-v1-0-36497547).
-It is expected that hierarchical tags will be a available in Anki by default in the near future.
+It is expected that hierarchical tags will soon be available in Anki by default.

 ### Results
 ![](images/ADM.svg)